Triple Alliance (1882): Romania

-Romania, which had since 1866 been ruled by Carol I, a member of the Germanic Hohenzollern Dynasty, naturally veered towards the German sphere of influence, which included allying with the Triple Alliance.
+Romania, which had since 1866 been ruled by Carol I, a member of the German Hohenzollern Dynasty, naturally veered towards the German sphere of influence, which included allying with the Triple Alliance.
 Other motives that led to Romania's alignment with the faction included Germany's military prowess on the continent and fears of further Russian expansion into historically Romanian-inhabited regions, such as the Russian annexation of Bessarabia in 1812.
 These motives led Romania to secretly join the Triple Alliance on 18 October 1883.
 Only the King and a select handful of senior Romanian politicians knew about the political manoeuvre.
 Despite being allies on paper, the relations between Romania and Austria-Hungary weren't particularly cordial, as the two incongruous neighbours withheld various points of contention with each other, most notably the status and representation of the Romanians in Transylvania, a region owned by the Hungarian Crown but inhabited by a Romanian majority.
 Romania managed to develop into a regional power in the aftermath of the Second Balkan War and the 1913 Treaty of Bucharest, however a year later World War I broke out.
 Although Romania was invoked by Austria-Hungary to join the war under the guidance of being a member of the Triple Alliance, it followed Italy's example of neutrality due to the fact that Austria-Hungary had taken the offensive by starting the war against Serbia, and thus was fighting an offensive not defensive war.
 Following Italy's withdrawal from the alliance in 1915 and acceptance into the Entente and the consolidation of the Central Powers, the alliance was rendered virtually meaningless, and eventually Romania would take up arms against all member states of the Central Powers in 1916.
+Despite many Romanian participation in the war alongside the Austro-Hungarian Armed Forces.